dansomrob/dansomrob.github.io/hidden.md

 >True behavior change is identity change.
 You might start a habit because of motivation, but the only reason you’ll stick with one is that it becomes part of your identity.

-playing destiny from PCMS to RGS - dropped from personality
+A very personal example would be playing the video game Destiny - which I did most days fter schools with my close friends whilst at PCMS.
+When I moved from PCMS to RGS I stopped playing video games almost entirely.
+It was no longer part of my from personality.

 >True behavior change is identity change.
 You might start a habit because of motivation, but the only reason you’ll stick with one is that it becomes part of your identity.
 Anyone can convince themselves to visit the gym or eat healthy once or twice, but if you don’t shift the belief behind the behavior, then it is hard to stick with long-term changes.
 Improvements are only temporary until they become part of who you are.